vimc/montagu-db-backup/README.md

 sudo ./install
 ```

-which sets up a `barman-montagu` command that can be used from anywhere on the
+which sets up a `barman-wrapper` command that can be used from anywhere on the
 computer that refers to the configuration in *this* directory (you can also use
-`./barman-montagu` and avoid installing).
+`./barman-wrapper` and avoid installing).

-Then you can interact with the barman container the `barman-montagu` command:
+Then you can interact with the barman container the `barman-wrapper` command:

 ```
-$ barman-montagu --help
+$ barman-wrapper --help
 Set up and use barman (Postgres streaming backup) for montagu

 Usage:
-  barman-montagu setup [options] --slot=<slot> <host>
+  barman-wrapper setup [options] --slot=<slot> <host>
-  barman-montagu status
+  barman-wrapper status
-  barman-montagu barman [--] [<args>...] barman-montagu recover [--wipe-first] [<backup-id>] barman-montagu update-nightly barman-montagu wipe-recover barman-montagu destroy
+  barman-wrapper barman [--] [<args>...] barman-wrapper recover [--wipe-first] [<backup-id>] barman-wrapper update-nightly barman-wrapper wipe-recover barman-wrapper destroy

 Options:
   --password-group=<group>  Password group [default: production]